What is the Plymouth Plan?

 This key theme emphasises that the Plymouth Plan is ultimately about people and meeting their needs.
 The theme aims to ensure that delivery always occurs in a way which expresses the highest value to the very people the policy is designed to support.
 A welcoming place can be seen in the services that it delivers as well as the public spaces and physical environment it provides.
 A welcoming place expresses values that should affect every aspect of local governance.

 To be one of Europe's greenest cities.
 Plymouth will be a place where:

-- Our ambition to be a carbon neutral city by 2050 and halving carbon emissions by 2034 is met by:
+- Our ambition to be a net-zero city by 2030 is met by:

 - Conserving energy in our homes, businesses and modes of travel.